-- A full risk assessment of the outdoor area must be undertaken and all hazards minimised.
-Risk assessment should be reviewed every 6 months. - Equipment should be set up before children go out, although over time children will learn to support with this in a safe manner. - Children will be taught to use tools safely and effectively. - Any play equipment used by the children must be checked carefully as it is set out and put away. - Any unsafe equipment should be reported to the Assistant Head Teacher. - Fresh drinking water must be available at all times. - Staff should ensure they are wearing appropriate clothing and footwear outdoors (no heels to be worn on soft surfaces).
-Sun hats etc, wet weather clothing - All staff should ensure children are wearing the appropriate clothing and footwear, dependent on climatic conditions.
-Sunhats must be worn and sun cream applied in sunny and hot conditions. - Staff need to be always aware of the number of children outside and head count accordingly, as they would do inside. - All staff should model interaction and promote positive behaviour. - All portable play equipment to be stored safely at the end of the day. - Children should be supervised at all times, with staffing arrangements organised to meet the individual needs of all children and adhering to OfSTED ratios. - All staff must be clear about issues of safety and supervision. - Students on placement cannot be left alone with the children and must work under the direct supervision of a qualified staff member.
+- A full risk assessment of the outdoor area is undertaken and all hazards minimised.
+Risk assessment should be reviewed every 12 months or earlier. - Staff will encourage children to help set up resources outdoors as appropriate to their age and stage of development. - Children will be taught to use tools safely and effectively. - Equipment used by the children must be checked carefully as it is set out and put away - Any unsafe equipment should be removed immediately and reported to the Assistant Head Teacher / Headteacher / Site Manager. - Fresh drinking water should be available at all times. - Staff should ensure they are wearing appropriate clothing and footwear for outdoors e.g. Sun hats etc, wet weather clothing - All staff should ensure children are wearing the appropriate clothing and footwear, depending on weather.
+E.g. Sunhats must be worn in sunny and hot conditions.
+Parents are asked to apply long-lasting sunscreen before nursery.
+Wellington boots and puddle suits are to be worn in wet / damp conditions. - Staff always need to be aware of the number of children outside and head count accordingly, as they would do inside. - All staff should model high quality interactions and promote positive behaviour. - All portable play equipment should be stored safely at the end of the day. - Children should be supervised at all times, with staffing arrangements organised to meet the individual needs of all children and adhering to statutory ratios. - All staff must be clear about issues of safety and supervision. - Students on placement cannot be left alone with the children and must work under the direct supervision of a qualified staff member. - Depending on the frequency of use the sand will need a regular disinfectant treatment - a weak solution of child-safe household disinfectant should be sprinkled on using a watering can or similar and sprayed in with a hosepipe.
+Children should be kept out of the sand area for a day.
+Annual topping up and occasional replacement will be required.
+(ROSPA)